-He was a respected leader in his new community and in 1807 was appointed a justice of Femme Osage township by Meriwether Lewis, famed leader of the Lewis and Clark expedition who at the time was serving as governor of the region.
+He was a respected leader in Missouri and in 1807 was appointed a justice of Femme Osage township by Meriwether Lewis, famed leader of the Lewis and Clark expedition who at the time was serving as governor of the region.

 At the age of 78, Boone volunteered for the War of 1812 but was denied admission into the armed forces.
-In 1817, the lifelong outdoorsman went on his final long hunt into his beloved wilderness.
+In 1817, the lifelong outdoorsman went on a final hunt into his beloved wilderness.

 Legacy of Daniel Boone

-Author John Filson helped make Boone a living legend at age 50, when the former published The Discovery, Settlement and Present State of Kentucke, which included an appendix entitled “The Adventures of Col. Daniel Boon [sic].”
+Nonetheless, author John Filson helped make Boone a living legend when he published The Discovery, Settlement and Present State of Kentucke, which included an appendix entitled “The Adventures of Col. Daniel Boon [sic].”